ethersphere/swarm-guide/contents/usage/feed.rst

 Request object
 .................

 The ``Request`` object makes it easy to construct and sign a request to Swarm to update a particular Feed.
 It contains methods to sign and add data.
+We can  manually build the ``Request`` object, or fetch a valid "template" to use for the update.

 A ``Request`` can also be serialized to JSON in case you need your application to delegate signatures, such as having a browser sign a feed update request.

 Posting to a Feed